 Frequently Asked Questions

-- What is the going corporate sedan rate in Dallas-Fort Worth in 2026?
+What is the going corporate sedan rate in Dallas-Fort Worth in 2026?

-- Resident-fleet operators on negotiated corporate accounts anchor at $80–95/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical two- to three-hour minimum on point-to-point work.
+Resident-fleet operators on negotiated corporate accounts anchor at $80–95/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical two- to three-hour minimum on point-to-point work.
 Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor; the financial-services master agreements running through Uptown Dallas and the energy-sector concessions on Las Colinas accounts run modestly deeper given the volume commitment.
-Published retail rates run 10–20 percent higher; Detailed Drivers' cross-city sedan posts at $100/hr, consistent with its Manhattan anchor.
+Published retail rates run 10–20 percent higher; Detailed Drivers' cross-city sedan posts at a flat, published $100/hr consistent with its Manhattan anchor.
 Texas state surcharges and the standard 20 percent service charge are gross of the headline hourly across the index.

-- How should a corporate travel program choose between DFW and Dallas Love Field?
+How should a corporate travel program choose between DFW and Dallas Love Field?

-- DFW (Dallas-Fort Worth International) remains the default for long-haul transcontinental, international, and connection-heavy itineraries — it is American Airlines' largest hub and the only DFW-metro airport with material widebody international capacity alongside the broader domestic American network.
+DFW (Dallas-Fort Worth International) remains the default for long-haul transcontinental, international, and connection-heavy itineraries — it is American Airlines' largest hub and the only DFW-metro airport with material widebody international capacity alongside the broader domestic American network.
 DAL (Dallas Love Field) is materially closer to Uptown Dallas, downtown, and the Park Cities corridor on a freight-pattern basis — roughly 8 miles versus DFW's 18–22 — and is the structurally faster option for Southwest-anchored domestic itineraries and any principal whose Dallas business sits in the Uptown, downtown, or Highland Park geography.
 The chauffeur-economics implication mirrors the Houston IAH-versus-HOU pattern: DAL transfers run 30–40 percent shorter on a billed-hour basis than DFW equivalents to the Uptown and downtown core, and any program with material domestic Southwest exposure should evaluate DAL as a routing default rather than an exception.
 Las Colinas, Plano, and Frisco itineraries reverse the calculus — DFW is materially closer to all three on the freight pattern.

-- Which operator should an Uptown Dallas financial-services account use?
+Which operator should an Uptown Dallas financial-services account use?

-- How does the Las Colinas energy-sector corporate base shape DFW chauffeur dispatch?
+How does the Las Colinas energy-sector corporate base shape DFW chauffeur dispatch?

-- How should a corporate travel program structure DFW ground transport?
+How should a corporate travel program structure DFW ground transport?